 Vice Dean for Faculty and Academic Affairs of the USC Gould School of Law, Franita Tolson will speak about voter suppression and voting rights protections.
 Tolson has written on a wide range of topics including partisan gerrymandering, campaign finance reform, the Elections Clause, the Voting Rights Act of 1965, and the Fourteenth and Fifteenth Amendments.
 To read more about Professor Tolson, please click here.

-Events complementing the 2020 anniversary of the 15th and 19th Amendments include a variety of academic, social and community gatherings celebrating women's rights, black history, and equality.
+Events and media complementing the 2020 anniversary of the 15th and 19th Amendments include a variety of academic, social and community gatherings celebrating women's rights, black history, and equality.

 Dream Week 2020 | Honoring the Life and Legacy of Dr. Martin Luther King, Jr.